juergenweb/FieldtypeObjectDimensions/README.md

 This outputs the unit as a string (fe cm).

 ### Additional render methods

+This fieldtype includes 2 useful additional rendering methods, which are described afterwards.

 #### renderDimensions()
 This will render a formatted string containing all dimensions.